 If you are visiting for up to 6 months, you may only need the Electronic Travel Authorisation, but if you are planning on moving to Canada to work or study you will need to apply for a work or study permit.

-To check whether or not you need a visa, and which type, then there is a simple questionnaire on the Government of Canada website that can direct you with only a few simple questions.
+To check whether or not you need a visa (and if you do, which type) then there is a simple questionnaire on the Government of Canada website that can direct you with only a few simple questions.

 Working in Canada